rogernogueraplanesas/irradiare-app/README.md

 The development of the DevTrack App is driven by Irradiare's **strategic commitment to leveraging data for more informed decision-making**.
 As the company continues to implement diverse projects, it has become increasingly important to have a precise, data-driven summary of project evolution over time.<br><br>
 By integrating key economic, social, and environmental indicators, the app provides a **comprehensive view of project performance and potential**.
 Furthermore, the ability to forecast these indicators offers the company valuable insights into the future impact of its initiatives, allowing for better prioritization of upcoming projects.
 This **data-backed approach** enables the company to assess, with greater accuracy, which projects to bid on next, ensuring more logical, safer, and efficient project selection and execution.<br>
-The flexibility to connect various dimensions of performance within the app strengthens decision-making, fostering an optimized, strategic, and long-term perspective for the company's future initiatives.<br><br>

 > SQLite for the database creation (currently).